mantlenetworkio/mantle-tutorial/sdk-view-tx/README.md

 # View transactions between layers

-This tutorial teaches you how to use the Mantlenetworkio SDK to view the transactions passed between L1 and L2 by an address.
+This tutorial teaches you how to use the Mantleio SDK to view the transactions passed between L1 and L2 by an address.

 ## Prerequisites